 Selection Criteria and Policies for National Honor Society Membership

 Membership in the Revere Chapter of the National Honor Society is a privilege.
 This privilege is given to students by invitation from the professional staff.
 Decisions regarding membership are made by the NHS Faculty Council.
 Students will be evaluated annually in the areas of scholarship, leadership, character and service.
 Below are the standards through which these traits are evaluated.

-Students who submit the Information Forms will be initially screened for membership based on the accumulation of points per the following criteria:
+Students who submit the Application Forms will be initially screened for membership based on the accumulation of points per the following criteria:

 In order to promote school service and spirit at least one point must be earned through co-curricular activities.
 Eligible activities are to be listed, with points to be awarded.

 Once the student has met his/her required points, the traits of leadership, character and service will be evaluated.

 III.
-Character will be addressed by the faculty and administration each autumn.
+Character will be addressed by the faculty and administration each year.
 Teachers must have personal knowledge of a student's character and may not base their evaluation on hearsay or rumor.
 Any teacher or administrator with knowledge of unsatisfactory behavior may be sufficient to deny a student membership.
 Teachers will be encouraged, though not required, to report character violations in writing or through an office referral, especially those involving cheating and/or flagrant plagiarism.
 In addition, students who have committed a flagrant violation of school rules, Code of Conduct for Co-Curricular Activities, or a civil offense may not be considered for membership.
 Flagrant violations include, but are not limited to:

 Students will submit the NHS Revere Chapter Information Form by the required deadline for membership consideration.
 Compensation is not permitted for any service hours.